cardano-foundation/cf-cardano-ballot/README.md

 - ui - contains React.JS frontend code apps to cast votes / display voting results

 # Backend -> Frontend Types Generation
-All Backend Apps will generate TypeScript types for the frontend by using the following command:
+All backend apps will generate TypeScript types for the frontend by using the following command:

 As an example:
 ```shell